stacksjb/AlfredTodWorkflow/README.md

 ## Usage

 1) Press your Alfred Shortcut, and create the task using "td taskname", where task name is the task.
-The field supports natural language processing, so you can include labels (@label), projects(#project), due dates(due tomorrow), descriptions (use // description), etc.
+* The field supports natural language processing, so you can include the following:
+  * labels (@label)
+  * projects (#projectname)
+  * due dates (due tomorrow
+  * descriptions ( //description)

 ![alfredtod](alfredtodwrapper.gif)